-The school's policy on exclusion takes account of statutory guidance: 'Exclusion from maintained schools, academies and pupil referral units in England' (2017)
+The school's policy on exclusion takes account of statutory guidance: 'Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (August 2024).

 Searching and Confiscation

 Staff members may search and confiscate pupils' belongings.
 Confiscation must be proportionate, necessary and in pursuance of a legitimate aim.
 Although staff members may search for and confiscate items, this is a 'power' not a 'duty' and staff members cannot be compelled to undertake searches or confiscation.